kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

 A bit of background
 -------------------
 Quantization is the first step of the deployment process.
-Typically deep learning models operate on floating-point data, however, to improve inference performance they must be converted to work with lower-bit representation during quantization.
+Typically deep learning models operate on floating-point data.
+However, to improve inference performance it's necessary to convert them to work with lower-bit representation during the quantizaiton.
 Vitis AI provides a quantizer tool inside the deployment container.
 You can still run the quantized model on a standard PC, however, it's optimized towards deployment on the edge.
 Mind that this optimization process is mandatory to deploy the model to the target DPU in later steps.

 Prerequisites
 -------------